 Customer support software can help reduce the amount of time agents spend on the monotonous administrative work.
 Rather than chasing down customers who haven’t replied, they can let the software automatically remind customers after a certain number of days.
 Instead of reading through every email to decide what’s urgent and what’s not, they can work through emails in order of priority.
 Every saved click means your team gets the same amount of work done in less time.
 This means agents have more time to use those empathetic problem-solving skills that build relationships and keep customers coming back for more.
 Providing a consistently great customer experience isn’t something that can be automated.

-As Help Scout Customer Champion Mo McKibbon says in her article about Support-Driven Growth, “When your support team is freed up to spend 40% of their time on activities that drive the business forward, the entire funnel becomes more efficient.”
+As Help Scout Customer Champion Mo McKibbin says in her article about Support-Driven Growth, “When your support team is freed up to spend 40% of their time on activities that drive the business forward, the entire funnel becomes more efficient.”
 More efficiency means more engagement with prospects, more conversions to paying customers, and more ROI from your customer experience.

+Investing in software for help desk is investing in your people.
 Give them the tools they need to be more effective so they can spend time on high-leverage activities.

 4. Personalize each transaction